Visual Processing and Learning

 • remember and interpret what they see

-If these skills are not fully developed, reading can feel slow, difficult and frustrating.
+If these early skills are not fully developed, reading can feel slow, difficult and frustrating.

 Is Your Child Ready for Reading?